-The Guhjali, also known as the mountain Tajiks, are of the Tajik people cluster.
+The Wakhi, also known as the mountain Tajiks, are of the Tajik people cluster.
 They are also called the Guhiali, Khik, Vakhan, Wakhani, Wakhi, Wakhigi, or Wakhs.

-The Guhjali are Ismaili Shi'a Muslims.
-Some, however, are Imami Shi'a and Sunni.
+The Wakhi are Ismaili Shia Muslims.
+Some, however, are Imami Shia and Sunni.
 There are few, if any, Christians or churches among them.
 There are no known groups working among them.
 There are Christian audio recordings available in their language.

 Pray that the Wakhi people will have a spiritual hunger that will open their hearts to the King of kings.

 Pray for workers who will share the good news and tell the Wakhi people how to follow the Lord.

 Pray for a movement to Christ among all the Wakhi peoples everywhere.

 Joshua Project data is drawn from many sources and of varying accuracy depending on source and editorial decisions.
 Populations are scaled to the current year.
 Other data may have varying ages.
 We welcome updates.

 Joshua Project occasionally adjusts profile text from third party sources.
 This is done to avoid confusion regarding the current reality of a people group, to fix grammar and spelling and to avoid potentially offensive wording.

 A displayed zero can mean true zero, a very small rounded number or sometimes unknown.
 Blanks mean an unknown value.

 Data is not as precise as it appears.
 Values for %Christian Adherent and %Evangelical (which determine unreached status) are often informed estimates, some more accurate than others.
 We recommend against using %Christian Adherent and %Evangelical to calculate absolute numbers.